 Errors on tax returns are common, even when filing as a professional.
 Form 1040X allows tax preparers like you to modify information that was incorrectly submitted on your client’s return.

 If a client fails to disclose information like a W-2 or a side gig, you will need to amend their return.
-We’ve compiled some tips for a straightforward amendment process to help you in the event that a taxpayer forgot to give you crucial information.
+We’ve compiled some tips for completing a Form 1040-X, Amended U.S. Individual Income Tax Return.

 - If a specific form or schedule was forgotten, wait for the IRS to mail a request for the missing form.

 - If the IRS sends the taxpayer a letter requesting a specific form to be completed, you do not need to file an amended return.
 Simply fill out and submit the new form.